 Much of Utah is desert land, therefore summer temperatures are often high.
 The average during the summer is between 85°F and 100°F, depending on where you’re located.

 Every year, there’s a risk of extended hot days, in which heat warnings are issued.
 Over 55,000 Utahns are vulnerable to extreme heat, meaning that they can experience heat-related illnesses due to prolonged exposure.

 Although there is low humidity in the state, some studies suggest the possibility of muggier summers as a result of rising dew point temperatures.

 Drought is another major problem in the Beehive State.
 As of the writing of this article, the drought monitor shows that 57.2% of Utah is in the D4 tier (exceptional drought), 33% is in the D3 tier (extreme drought), 7% is in the D2 tier (severe drought), 2.6% is in the D1 tier (moderate drought), and the remaining 0.2% is in the D0 tier (abnormally dry).

-Drought can affect the state’s water supply, irrigation systems, vegetation, agriculture, pastures for animals, air quality, soil quality, and increase the chances of wildfires.
+Drought can majorly affect the state’s economy, including the water supply, irrigation systems, vegetation, agriculture, pastures for animals, air quality, soil quality, and increase the chance of wildfires.

 Mountainous terrain poses a risk of landslides, mudslides, and avalanches.
 In Utah specifically, they’re expected because of the terrain and other contributing factors like wildfire burn scars and precipitation.